 An exploration of the nature of communication systems and technologies.
 Topics include a brief history of communication and information technologies, descriptions of the uses, and impacts of technologies within the social system, and an introduction to electronic message design and construction.
-[COMM 250 Newswriting for Newspapers Fall.
+COMM 250 Newswriting for Newspapers Fall.
 3 credits.
 Limited to 25 students.
 Keyboarding ability essential.
 Students missing first two classes without university excuse will be dropped.
-Prerequisite: college-level writing course.
-Lecs, M W 9:05-9:55; labs, R 2:30-4:25 or F 9:05- 11:00.
-Not offered 2000-2001.
+Lecs, M W 9:05- 9:55; labs, R 2:30-4:25 or F 9:05-11:00.
 Staff.
 Writing and analyzing news stories.
 A study of the elements that make news, sources of news, interviewing, writing style and structure, press problems, and press-society relations.
 Concentration on newswriting as it is practiced by newspapers in the United States.
-Two writing assignments each week, one done in class, one done out of class.]
+Two writing assignments each week, one done in class, one done out of class.
+COMM 253 Information Gathering and Presentation Spring.
+3 credits.
+Prerequisite: COMM 117, COMM 121.
+Lec, M W 11:15; lab R 9:05-9:55, F 11:15-12:05 or F 2:30-3:20.
+L. Cowdery.
+Students learn how to locate information from data bases, interviews, and printed materials, to evaluate it, and to present it in written, tabular, and graphic form.
+Formats include media stories, research reports, and materials for public information.
+Experience in industry research methods helpful; concurrent enrollment in COMM 282 recommended.
 COMM 260 Science Writing for Public Information Fall, spring, or summer.
 3 credits.
 Limited to 25 nonfreshman or graduate students per section.
 Prerequisite: one college-level writing course.
 Fall: Lec 01, M W F 9:05-9:55, Lec 02, M W F 10:10-11:00; Spring: Lec 01, M W F 9:05-9:55 or Lec 02, M W F 1:25-2:15.
 L. Cowdery.
 An intensive course in simplifying scientific and technical material for specific audiences within the general public.
 Weekly assignments include instructions, descriptions, explanations, and summaries in such formats as the newsletter, brochure, and report.
 Audience analysis will be emphasized.
 Not oriented to the mass media.
 COMM 263 Organizational Writing Fall, spring, or summer.
 3 credits.
 Limited to 25 junior, senior, or graduate students per section.
 Prerequisite: any college-level writing course.
 Lec 01, M W F 10:10-11:00, Lec 02, M W F 11:15-12:05.
-L. VanBuskirk and staff.
+L. Van Buskirk and staff.
 Students write as members of different organizations, and as representatives of business, government, community, and other interests.
 Emphasis is on adapting tone to the audience and to the purpose of the message.
 Writing assignments include reports, memoranda, proposals, and letters.
-Assignments are based on cases developed from current web sites.
+Assignments are based on cases developed from current websites.
 COMM 272 Principles of Public Relations and Advertising Summer.
 3 credits.
 Not open to freshmen.
 Staff.